 Associate Provost Thorne has requested Faculty Senate input concerning language to include in future academic job postings to enhance the university’s capacity for diversity and inclusion.
 After discussion, the senate supports inclusion of a column in the hiring matrix as a requirement rather than an option for a rating on diversity.
 One of the diversity statements shared by Dr. Thorne was supported by the senate.
 Senate Chair Bezner will notify the provost’s office of the senate’s preferences.

-NTLF Reception update
+NLF Reception update

 Senator Ceballos updated the senate on the upcoming nontenure line faculty reception being held on 18 September in the Reed Parr room in JCK from 5:00-7:00 p.m.
 There is internal and external funding support for the event.
 Chairs and deans will be invited.
 The Faculty Senate will meet from 3:00-5:00 p.m. on 18 September so senators can attend the reception.

-Fall 2019 Commencement Mace Barriers
+Fall 2019 Commencement Mace Bearers

 Senators volunteered as mace bearers for the following Colleges: